Formal concept analysis: Biclustering and multidimensional clustering

 Given an object-attribute numerical data-table, the goal of biclustering is to group together some objects having similar values of some attributes.
 For example, in gene expression data, it is known that genes (objects) may share a common behavior for a subset of biological situations (attributes) only: one should accordingly produce local patterns to characterize biological processes, the latter should possibly overlap, since a gene may be involved in several processes.
 The same remark applies for recommender systems where one is interested in local patterns characterizing groups of users that strongly share almost the same tastes for a subset of items.

 A bicluster in a binary object-attribute data-table is a pair (A,B) consisting of an inclusion-maximal set of objects A and an inclusion-maximal set of attributes B such that almost all objects from A have almost all attributes from B and vice versa.

 Of course, formal concepts can be considered as "rigid" biclusters where all objects have all attributes and vice versa.
 Hence, it is not surprising that some bicluster definitions coming from practice are just definitions of a formal concept.
+Relaxed FCA-based versions of biclustering and triclustering include OA-biclustering and OAC-triclustering (here O stands for object, A for attribute, C for condition); to generate patterns these methods use prime operators only once being applied to a single entity (e.g. object) or a pair of entities (e.g. attribute-condition), respectively.

 A bicluster of similar values in a numerical object-attribute data-table is usually defined as a pair consisting of an inclusion-maximal set of objects and an inclusion-maximal set of attributes having similar values for the objects.
 Such a pair can be represented as an inclusion-maximal rectangle in the numerical table, modulo rows and columns permutations.
 In it was shown that biclusters of similar values correspond to triconcepts of a triadic context where the third dimension is given by a scale that represents numerical attribute values by binary attributes.

 This fact can be generalized to n-dimensional case, where n-dimensional clusters of similar values in n-dimensional data are represented by n+1-dimensional concepts.
 This reduction allows one to use standard definitions and algorithms from multidimensional concept analysis for computing multidimensional clusters.